This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Adam Clark worked at a shop in Bar Harbor and was fired after nine days.
 He accused the employer of discrimination in his firing.[5]

-The shop claimed that the man was laid off due to a slow down in business.
-Clark’s lawyer was able to prove discrimination because the company listed a job opening immediately after letting him go.
+The shop claimed that the man was laid off due to a slowdown in business.
+Clark’s lawyer proved discrimination because the company listed a job opening immediately after letting him go.

 Because the Commission found in favor of Clark, his lawyer will now negotiate a fair settlement with the employer.